Milka Planinc

-Milka Planinc (née Malada; [mîːlka plǎnint͡s]; 21 November 1924 – 7 October 2010) was a Croatian politician active in SFR Yugoslavia.
-She served as Prime Minister of the Socialist Federal Republic of Yugoslavia from 1982 to 1986, the first and only woman to hold this office.
-Planinc was the first female head of government of a diplomatically recognized Communist state in Europe.
+Milka Planinc (née Malada; [mîːlka plǎnint͡s]; 21 November 1924 – 7 October 2010) was a Croatian communist politician who served as Prime Minister of Yugoslavia from 1982 to 1986.
+She was the first and only woman to hold this office.
+Planinc was also the first female head of government of a diplomatically recognized socialist state in Europe.

 Early life

 Planinc was born Milka Malada in a mixed ethnic Croat and ethnic Serb family in Žitnić, a small village near Drniš, Dalmatia in modern-day Croatia.
 She attended school until the onset of World War II interrupted her education.
-She joined the Communist Youth League in 1941, which was a pivotal year in Planinc's life and for her country.
+She joined the League of Communist Youth in 1941, which was a pivotal year in Planinc's life and for her country.
 Nazi Germany invaded Yugoslavia and divided the country among German, Italian, Hungarian, and Bulgarian occupying authorities.
-Soon a resistance movement known as the Partisans was formed, led by Marshal Josip Broz Tito.
-Planinc waited impatiently for the day when she would be old enough to join the anti-Fascist Council for the National Liberation of Yugoslavia.
+Soon a resistance movement known as the Partisans was formed, led by Josip Broz Tito.
+Planinc waited impatiently for the day when she would be old enough to join the Anti-Fascist Council for the National Liberation of Yugoslavia.

-Aged 19, Planinc joined the Partisans and became extremely devoted to Tito.
-In 1944 she joined the Communist Party of Yugoslavia.
-She became county commissar of the 11th Dalmatian Shock Brigade whose job it was to teach party principles and policies, and ensure party loyalty.
-Planinc spent years working for the Partisans and the Communist Party, and when they gained control of the entire region she enrolled in the Higher School of Administration in Zagreb to continue her education.
-Partisan commander Simo Dubajić, himself accused of war crimes, later alleged that Planinc was involved with the post-war massacre at Kočevski Rog.
+Aged 19, Planinc joined the partisans and became extremely devoted to Tito.
+In 1944 she joined the League of Communists of Yugoslavia.
+She became county commissar of the 11th Dalmatian Strike Brigade whose job it was to teach party principles and policies, and ensure party loyalty.
+Planinc spent years working for the partisans and the Communist Party, and when they gained control of the entire region she enrolled in the Higher School of Administration in Zagreb to continue her education.
+Partisan commander Simo Dubajić, himself accused of war crimes, later alleged that Planinc was involved with the post-war Kočevski Rog massacre.
 Planinc rejected Dubajić's accusations, calling them political speculation.
 She personally advocated that these crimes be investigated, and judicially and scientifically processed.

 In 1950, she married an engineer named Zvonko Planinc.
 The couple had a son and a daughter.